nickvpn/image-to-asciiart/README.md

 # Converts a given Image URL (Png, Jpg) to ASCII Art, provided a scale, larger number = smaller.
 Project contains all of the code for the project.
-First Java Project.